 Tips and Guidelines for making a Rehearsal Dinner Toast

+Tips and Guidelines for making a Rehearsal Dinner Toast?
 If you want to know how to write and deliver the perfect toast, you’re in the right place!
-While bridesmaids haven’t traditionally given toasts during the rehearsal dinner, times are forever changing; if you can assist in picking out the perfect wedding dress, then you’re more than capable of delivering a speech for the soon to be newlyweds.
+While bridesmaids haven’t traditionally given toasts during the rehearsal dinner, times are forever changing.
+So, if you can assist in picking out the perfect wedding dress, then you’re more than capable of delivering a speech for the soon to be newlyweds.
 Pulling off a toast at the rehearsal dinner is pretty simple once you follow a few simple pointers.
 Are you lost on where to begin?
 Let’s first go over the sequence in which your toast should follow.

 Take this portion of your toast to recognize the couple’s core traits (or the individual you are honoring) with a quote or short anecdote.
 It’s always best to show rather than tell the type of person they are; sharing a story or quote that embodies how you see them will communicate this wholly and thoughtfully.